finos/common-domain-model/docs/product-model.md

 These attributes are:

 * Cash: An asset that consists solely of a monetary holding in a currency.
-The only attribute on this data type is an `Identifier` which should be populated with the `CurrencyCodeEnum` for the currency of the cash.
+The only attribute on this data type is an `Identifier` which is a string that should be populated with the `CurrencyCodeEnum` for the currency of the cash.
 * Commodity: An Asset comprised of raw or refined materials or agricultural products, eg gold, oil or wheat.
   The applicable identifiers are the ISDA definitions for reference benchmarks.
-* DigitalAsset An Asset that exists only in digital form, eg Bitcoin or Ethereum; excludes the digital representation of other Assets.
+* DigitalAsset: An Asset that exists only in digital form, eg Bitcoin or Ethereum; excludes the digital representation of other Assets.
 * Instrument: An asset that is issued by one party to one or more others; Instrument is also a choice data type.

 The `Instrument` data type is further broken down using the `choice` construct: